by Mary Canovas

-An all time favorite with the family or guests.
+An all-time favorite with the family or guests.
 Our recipe gives you a really crispy and flavorful Cheese Stick.
 These are easy to make and much less expensive than the store-bought frozen kind.
 You can prepare them ahead of time (up to 3 months) and have them in your freezer, ready to fry at a moment´s notice.
 It is important to follow all the steps carefully.
-See our full video tutorial in Spanish Youtube Video
+Watch our full video tutorial in Spanish.

 1. Cut the cheese into 8 3 1/2/x 1/2×1/2″ sticks.

 2. Dredge the mozzarella sticks lightly in flour, shaking off the excess.